ak-uow/dissertation-write-up/chapters/04-methodology.md

 it's worth recognising that, it's very likely that a different starting point for the scenarios would lead to different participant feedback due to the participant assumptions based on the initial context.
 That is to say that while the choice of vending machine was intended to create a plausible situation for a contactless payment that also led to an IoT triggered advertisement on the smartphone, different people load the context with different contextual backstories; the assumed location of the vending machine was left to the individual, so while some might have imagined a more social surrounding like a canteen, others could and in fact did, imagine situations where the vending machine was in a more high footfall location.
-The personally envisaged place in which the advertisement is triggered undoubtedly influenced the individuals perception of the experience, especially with regards to how much time they might have to spare or how transient that experience might normally be.
+The personally envisaged place in which the advertisement is triggered undoubtedly influenced the individuals' perceptions of the experience, especially with regards to how much time they might have to spare or how transient that experience might normally be.

 !! insert annotated wireframes